-I believed the journey had the potential to encourage others to consider trying what I knew to be two uniquely wholesome, life-enhancing activities: exploring new places by bicycle and observing celestial wonders through telescopes.
-I still believe that, and the project succeeded, to varying degrees, at both goals.
+I believed the journey had the potential to encourage others to consider what I knew to be two uniquely wholesome, life-enhancing activities: exploring new places by bicycle and observing celestial wonders through telescopes.
+I still believe that, and the project continues to succeed at both goals.

-More than 40,000 people of all ages enjoyed their first views of the Sun, Moon and planets through telescopes carried on the initial journey, many of whom wrote later for advice on purchasing scopes of their own, and their ranks grow as the journey continues beyond the initial 48-state plan.
+More than 50,000 people of all ages enjoyed their first views of the Sun, Moon and planets through telescopes carried by my bike, many of whom wrote later for advice on purchasing scopes of their own, and their ranks grow as the journey continues beyond the initial 48-state plan.
 Bottom line: Hearing breathless gasps of wonder, which so often accompany first telescope views, make every mile worthwhile.

-Having retired from editor duties in 2018, I’m free now to focus fully on the continuing goals of the Pedaling Astronomer Project, although I still contribute articles to the astro-tech magazine and do freelance work for other publications, from time to time.
+Having retired from editor duties in 2018, I’m free now to focus fully on the continuing goals of the Pedaling Astronomer Project, although I still contribute articles and do freelance work for other publications, from time to time.
 Turns out, traveling constantly by bicycle is addictive, so I do, while still sharing views of the heavens along the way.

-There will be another Great American Eclipse in April of 2024, and although it can be viewed as a partial eclipse from even more landmass than the 2017 version, I won’t be riding all of those many states, content instead to pedal the far-more-manageable 4545 miles (7316 kilometers) of the path of totality from Mazatlán, Mexico to Bonavista, Newfoundland.
+The next Great American Total Eclipse will occur in April of 2024, and although it can be viewed as a partial eclipse from even more landmass than the 2017 version, I won’t be riding all of those many states, content instead to pedal the far-more-manageable 4545 miles (7316 kilometers) of the path of totality from Mazatlán, Mexico to Clarenville, Newfoundland and Labrador.

-I’ll be 70 that year and will reconsider whether it’s time, finally, to settle down.
-Until then, clear skies, friends, and may the wind be forever at your backs!
+I’ll be 70 that year and will reconsider whether it’s time, again, to settle down.
+Until then, clear skies, friends, and may the winds be forever at your backs!